You May Be Stressing Out Your Dog

 Numerous studies have found that dogs and their owners can experience synchronized emotions and stress levels, especially during acutely stressful or exciting activities such as competitions or police work.
 A new study followed dogs and their owners over the course of months to see how stress hormones in both animal and human changed over time.

 The results suggest that dogs may be quite sensitive to human stress.
-"If the owner is stressed, then the dog is also likely to mirror that stress," explains Lina Roth, a professor at Linköping University in Sweden and an author of the study published today in Nature's Scientific Reports.
+"If the owner is stressed, then the dog is also likely to mirror that stress," explains Lina Roth, a professor at Linkoping University in Sweden and an author of the study published today in Nature's Scientific Reports.

 Roth and her colleagues surveyed 58 dogs and their owners.
 Owners answered questions about traits including extraversion, agreeableness, neuroticism and openness.

 They also were asked to fill out surveys scoring their dogs on traits such as excitability, responsiveness to training, aggression and fearfulness.
-The researchers then took hair samples from both dogs and owners to test for the stress-related hormone cortisol.
+The researchers then took hair samples from the dogs and their owners to test for the stress-related hormone cortisol.

 "Cortisol is incorporated in hair as it grows, so we get kind of a retrospective of our cortisol secretions," Roth explains.